Campus Resources

 The University Mentorship Program provides an opportunity for new first-year students to connect with volunteer mentors who are knowledgeable about the University in order to ease the transition from high school to college.
 Mentorship helps to make the University a smaller place, and builds relationships between students, faculty, and staff.
 Open to all first-year students, the Mentorship Program is one of many Michigan Learning Communities available to students.
 Transfer students interested in a mentorship program should apply to Transfer Connections.

 The mission of MESA is “to promote student development and empower the campus community around issues of diversity and social justice through the lens of race and ethnicity.”
-The office partners with four mentorship/orientation programs.
+The office supports a year-long, student-led, peer mentorship program that prioritizes holistic well-being, retention, and success of University of Michigan students of any race/ethnicity, who are interested in issues that affect the Black community.

 Social Share Buttons and Icons powered by Ultimatelysocial